Curtis Mathes Corporation: Televisions

 The Curtis Mathes Corporation was founded in 1957 and shortly thereafter entered the television industry, founding plants in Tarrant and Dallas Counties and in Athens, Texas, eventually moving most of its manufacturing to a huge Athens facility.
 From 1968 to 1988 it was one of three fully American-owned electronics firms and manufacturers (along with RCA and GE).

 In the late 1960s, Leonard L. Northrup, Jr., bought a controlling interest in Donmark Corporation, a manufacturer of residential air conditioning and heating equipment from his lifelong friend Curtis Mathes, Sr., as Curtis Mathes moved toward electronics.

 During the next few years Curtis Mathes worked to design a modular TV and modular TV parts and chassis, so that warranty service would involve quickly switching a part, tube, tuner or picture tube.
 These all had snap-in connectors and were held in place by brackets instead of solder or screws.
 He envisioned a TV that would never require costly repairs, and early on started offering a 4-year warranty on picture tube, parts and labor.

 By the mid-1970s and the advent of solid-state electronics, Mathes had achieved results.
-The TV consisted of 11 parts: 7 circuit boards, a tuner, a picture tube and a transformer, plus the cabinet.
+The TV consisted of 11 parts: 7 circuit boards, a tuner, a picture tube, a transformer, and the cabinet.
 A repair person carried all ten electronic parts in their truck and a repair call seldom lasted more than 20 minutes.
 In home the fee was $20, and free in the shop.

 Curtis Mathes TVs that were used for rentals (such as ColorTyme) were sometimes rebranded "Rutherford".

 Curtis Mathes, Sr., died in 1977.
-Curtis Mathes, Jr., became the Chairman of the Board and the company's public face, appearing in its television commercials until his 1983 death in the Air Canada Flight 797 fire at Cincinnati/Northern Kentucky International Airport.
+Curtis Mathes, Jr., became the chairman of the board and the company's public face, appearing in its television commercials until his 1983 death in the Air Canada Flight 797 fire at Cincinnati/Northern Kentucky International Airport.

 The company began to decline, going from a peak of 5,000 employees and seven manufacturing facilities to about 50 employees in 1988 when it was sold to Enhanced Electronics.
-At the time of this sale, the GE/RCA television division was also sold to French firm Thompson SA.
+At the time of this sale, the GE/RCA television division was also sold to French firm Thomson SA.

 For a time, the company sold equipment sourced from Matsushita, Pioneer, Thomson, Samsung, Daewoo, Toshiba, and other manufacturers.